 In furtherance of our vision of stored energy, in the second quarter of 2023, we commenced deliveries of a portable power generator product, the AURA POWERCAPTM 600 (the "Aura 600").
-The Aura 600 is designed to fit and convert any one of Expion360's Group 24 lithium batteries into a 600W mobile power station.
+The Aura 600 is designed to fit and convert any one of our Group 24 lithium batteries into a 600W mobile power station.
 The Aura 600's proprietary patent pending design allows it to join seamlessly to 60Ah, 80Ah, and 95Ah Expion360 batteries.
 The Aura 600 is an exclusive fit to Expion360 batteries and is not compatible with other brands.
-The Aura 600 contains beneficial features and functions for a compact portable power unit, including the ability to recharge the battery from the input charge port using the included 7 Amp household charger and the ability to recharge remotely with Expion360's lightweight portable solar panel options, which are sold separately.
+The Aura 600 contains beneficial features and functions for a compact portable power unit, including the ability to recharge the battery from the input charge port using the included 7 Amp household charger and the ability to recharge remotely with our lightweight portable solar panel options, which are sold separately.

 Additionally, in June 2023, we unveiled e360 SmartTalk, an innovative mobile app that allows the seamless integration and management of e360 Bluetooth-enabled LiFePO4 batteries.
 The technology enables users to wirelessly monitor and manage e360 batteries, providing a view of individual battery conditions and performance as well as a comprehensive view of an entire power bank consisting of multiple e360 batteries.
-The 48 Volt GC2 LiFePO4 battery was also introduced in June 2023 as our first e360 SmartTalk Battery for powering electric golf carts and other light electric vehicles (LEVs).
+The 48 Volt GC2 LiFePO4 battery was also introduced in June 2023 as our first e360 SmartTalk Battery for powering electric golf carts and other light electric vehicles ("LEVs").

 In December 2023, we entered the home energy storage market with our introduction of two LiFePO4 battery storage solutions: a wall mounted all-in-one inverter and 10kW battery and an expandable server rack style battery cabinet system.
 We believe our new home energy storage product line will benefit from a fast-growing battery energy storage market, which is forecasted by Markets and Markets to grow at a 26.4% CAGR to reach \$17.5 billion by 2028.
-Further, according to Clean Energy Group, approximately 3.2 million homes in the United States have solar panels installed, but only about 6% of residential solar systems have battery storage.
+Further, according to Clean Energy Group, approximately 3.2 million homes in the United States have solar panels installed, but only about 6.0% of residential solar systems have battery storage.
+Our home energy storage products are currently under development including UL testing and certification, in addition to other requirements for various Authorities Having Jurisdiction ("AHJ").

 In January 2024, we introduced our next generation GC2 and Group 27 series LiFePO4 batteries.
-The new versions now include higher amp-hour options (4.0Ah and 4.5Ah cell technology) and the latest advancements in power technology features, including Expion360's proprietary Vertical Heat ConductionTM internal heating, Bluetooth® and controller area network ("CAN Bus") communication.
-Expion360 began taking pre-orders of the new GC2 and Group 27 batteries in Q1 2024 with anticipated deliveries Q2 2024.
+The new versions now include higher amp-hour options (4.0Ah and 4.5Ah cell technology) and the latest advancements in power technology features, including Expion360's proprietary Vertical Heat ConductionTM internal heating, Bluetooth® and controller area network communication.
+We began taking pre-orders for the new GC2 and Group 27 batteries in the first quarter of 2024 with deliveries beginning in the second quarter of 2024.